|Flowers for Linda on Valentine's Day!|

 Smedes writes: "Jealousy and envy are different feelings...
 We envy without pain.
 Jealousy is the pain we feel when our role, our position, is threatened by someone close to us.
 Envy can stimulate us to try harder. jealousy stimulates us only to resentment of the person who does better."
 (25)

-Linda and I have been married for almost 42 years.
-I remember a time when I was at her house.
+Linda and I have been married for almost forty-five years.
+I remember a time when we were dating and I was at her house.
 I was falling in love with her.
 We were with her family when someone knocked on the door.
 It was one of Linda's old boyfriends!
 She stepped outside and talked with him alone.
 Feelings of jealousy flooded over me.
 As I was sitting there I looked on the table next to me and there was a little booklet entitled "How to Win Over Jealousy."
 God has a sense of humor, right?
 I began to read it.

 When her old boyfriend left I asked Linda, "What did he want?"